meeshkan/unmock-docs/docs/introduction.md

 sidebar_label: Introduction
 ---

-unmock provides an opinionated and scalable way to mock external services in your tests.
+unmock is an opinionated and scalable way to mock external services in tests.

 ## Motivation

 Services are the glue connecting modern applications: for example, the GitHub API is a service.
 Every service has a specification describing how the service behaves, be either written documentation, [OpenAPI](https://www.openapis.org/), [RAML](https://raml.org/), or something else.
-The specification for a service should be _reusable_ across applications.
+The specification for a service is _reusable_ across applications.

-Still, when testing how our applications integrate with external services, we rarely use the specifications directly, but instead write adhoc rules for how the external services should behave.
-Writing rules is error-prone, time-consuming, and hard to maintain.
+Still, when testing how our applications integrate with external services, we rarely use the specifications directly.
+Instead, we write adhoc rules for how the services should behave.
+Writing such rules is error-prone, time-consuming, and hard to maintain.

 This is what unmock wants to fix.
-Testing the integration with external services should rely on the _service specification_.
+Testing the integration with external services should start from the _service specification_.
 Setting the service _state_ should happen programmatically before every test.
-The state should be consistent with the service specification.
+The state should be _consistent_ with the service specification.

 ## How it works